aayushikul/trafficking_kdd/README.md

 In the visualization/processing.py, update the file names and paths.

 Run python processing.py to produce the visualized outputs in the form of word documents.
+Three documents are produced corresponding to the three classes as per the average label of the cluster (corroboration, scooping, new attack discovery.)

+For the canada data, there are no labels provided.
+Thus the only output is a single file as we cannot categorize data into classes.
+The pipeline and visualization codes are in trafficLight/canada_data.ipynb and visualization/processing_new.py respectively.

+The code for baselines is in the nlp_techniques module.

+Though the code is not modular currently, we plan to do it after our research phase when we are closer to converting it into a product.